 In machine learning, an outlier is a data point that stands out a lot from the other data points in a set.
 The article explores the fundamentals of outlier and how it can be handled to solve machine learning problems.

-An outlier is an object that deviates significantly from the rest of the objects.
-They can be caused by measurement or execution error.
+An outlier is a data point that significantly deviates from the rest of the data.
+It can be either much higher or much lower than the other data points, and its presence can have a significant impact on the results of machine learning algorithms.
+They can be caused by measurement or execution errors.
 The analysis of outlier data is referred to as outlier analysis or outlier mining.